Roller23/ckript-lang/README.md

 Reserving space in advance

 ```
-// will reserve space for 10 elements, the size is still 0 though!
+// will reserve space for 10 elements
-// operations like appending are faster now since Ckript doesn't have to
-// reallocate memory for each new element
 arr my_array = array() [10] int;
+// works fine, but the value is undefined.
+Especially dangerous with 2D arrays or arrays of objects
+int element = my_array[5];
 ```

 ## Objects and classes